bberkay/socket-programming-with-python/README.md

-# Socket Programming with Python
+# Socket Programming with Threading in Python
 The main goal is to practice

 ### Output Scenario